FernandoFoletto/luccaDiceGame/README.md

 I built this game using some good old-fashioned vanilla CSS, JavaScript, and HTML.

 Enjoy, and may the dice roll in your favor!
+(Unless your name is Lucca)

 ---